equinor/terraform-baseline/docs/best-practices/repository.md

     **/CODEOWNERS @equinor/terraform-baseline-admins
     ```

-- Add topic `terraform-baseline` to the repository.
+- Add topics `terraform-baseline` and `terraform-module` to the repository.